Next generation CAR T-cell therapy offers new hope for people with aggressive blood cancer

 Importantly, the therapy has shown lower toxicity than existing CAR T-cell therapy options, meaning fewer severe side effects and a safer experience for those going through treatment.

-Tracey Loftis, Deputy Director of Policy at Blood Cancer UK, said:
+Dr Rubina Ahmed, Director of Research, Policy and Services at Blood Cancer UK, said:

 Eligible patients will receive two doses of the therapy intravenously, ten days apart, with the treatment being delivered at selected specialist centres across the country.
 It is estimated that is could be administered to around 50 people each year in England.